MatthewKennedy/spree_nice_admin/README.md

 Because this extension uses the ```order.currency``` you may need to either be using Spree 3.7 or for older versions of spree you may need to have the spree_multiple_currency extension installed.
 I have not tested it with older versions of Spree.

 ## Changes to the JS files
-Disables the default Spree menu class toggling on the main menu, and then adds a single toggle class for the menu for use on handheld devices.
+Disables the default Spree menu class toggling on the sidebar menu, and then adds a single toggle class to the body for the sidebar-open so the CSS can do the rest.

 ## Changes to the CSS files
 Just simple backend styling.